 Imagine you haven’t cut your toenails for so long that they curled beneath your toes.
 It would hurt to walk because the nail would press against the sensitive nail bed with every step.

-Not only that, but your toes would get snagged on random carpet threads, small roots, sidewalk cracks and myriad other inconveniences in the world, which could mean random trips or potential damage to your foot, toes, or ankles.
+Not only that, but your toes would get snagged on random carpet threads, small roots, sidewalk cracks, and myriad other inconveniences in the world, which could mean random trips or potential damage to your foot, toes, or ankles.

 Another reason is aesthetics.
 Some owners prefer the look of trimmed dog nails.
-If your dog scratches against doors, carpet, or other household items, trimming its nails could also reduce home damage.
+If your dog scratches against doors, carpets, or other household items, trimming its nails could also reduce home damage.
 You also reduce the chance of getting scratched and breaking the skin.

 In the wild, a dog naturally files down their nails from walking so much, but they often don’t have the same luxury as a domestic dog.
 Pet dogs are much more sedentary, so their nails grow longer until they curve near the paw pad.